An Eye-Opening Look at Volunteer Time Off Programs

 What are the benefits of volunteer time off?

 It’s easy to see why volunteer time off is beneficial.
-It gives your employees more flexibility, shows that you value the causes they care about, and supports nonprofits.
-However, being familiar with all of the advantages of VTO can help you convince stakeholders to get on board with your company’s policy.
+It gives employees more flexibility to get involved with the causes they care about, and it allows businesses to support their communities in meaningful ways.
+However, being familiar with all of the advantages of VTO can go a long way.

-Here’s how these programs can benefit your business, employees, and nonprofits:
+Here’s how these programs can benefit businesses, their employees, and the nonprofits they support:

-• Attract and retain more employees: 71% of employees say that it’s important to work at a company that gives back to the community through philanthropy and volunteering.
-Appeal to these employees by implementing and advertising your volunteer time off policy and other CSR initiatives.
+- Attracting and retaining more employees: 71% of employees say that it’s important to work at a company that gives back to the community through philanthropy and volunteering.
+Businesses that offer VTO appeal to these employees by implementing and advertising your volunteer time off policy and other CSR initiatives.

-• Make employees more engaged: VTO helps your employees do more of what truly matters to them.
-Supporting their efforts to make a difference and permitting them to take the time to volunteer during work hours will make them feel more valued and appreciated—all leading to better performance and productivity at work.
+- Increasingly engaged staff: VTO helps employees do more of what truly matters to them.
+For companies, supporting their efforts to make a difference and permitting them to take the time to volunteer during work hours will make them feel more valued and appreciated—all leading to better performance and productivity at work.

-• Enhance your reputation: When your business publicly supports nonprofits, whether through financial donations or volunteer efforts, your business can strengthen its reputation as a company that cares about its community and overall social good.
+- Enhanced reputation: When a business publicly supports nonprofits, whether through financial donations or volunteer efforts, it can strengthen its reputation as a company that cares about its community and overall social good.

-• Expand your professional network: Build connections in your community through your volunteer efforts.
-Get to know the leaders of your local nonprofits and connect with their staff and other volunteers.
+- Expanded professional networks: Companies can build connections in their community through their volunteer efforts, getting to know the leaders of local nonprofits and connecting with their staff and other volunteers.
 Who knows?
-You may meet a future employee at a volunteer opportunity or discover other ways to support the nonprofit by talking with a board member.
+An employer may meet a future employee at a volunteer opportunity or discover other ways to support the nonprofit by talking with a board member.

 Benefits for Employees

-• Help employees feel more fulfilled.
-Everyone has hobbies, interests, and causes that make them feel complete outside of the work they do from nine to five.
-Your company’s VTO policy brings those causes into their nine-to-five, helping employees feel more fulfilled.
+- Help employees feel more fulfilled: Everyone has hobbies, interests, and causes that make them feel complete outside of the work they do from nine to five.
+A company’s VTO policy brings those causes into their nine-to-five, helping employees feel more fulfilled and making it easier to get involved with the organizations they care about.

-• Offer more competitive benefits.
-Competitive benefits and compensation help your business attract top-tier talent.
-VTO falls in line with other benefits, like bonuses or hybrid work schedules.
-These benefits enrich your compensation package, adding more value than a salary could on its own.
+- Offer more competitive benefits: Compensation and other competitive benefits help businesses attract top-tier talent.
+VTO falls in line with other benefits, like bonuses or hybrid work schedules, which enrich a compensation package, adding more value than a salary could on its own.

-• Foster better work-life balance.
-Your employees likely have busy schedules, especially if they have kids, pets, or other obligations.
+- Foster better work-life balance: Employees likely have busy schedules, especially if they have kids, pets, or other obligations.
 VTO gives them more time to do the things they truly value, like volunteering with a local animal shelter, without sacrificing pay or PTO hours.

-• Facilitate skill-building.
-Some volunteer opportunities give your employees the chance to practice or hone their skills in a new setting.
-For example, perhaps employees at your hair salon regularly volunteer at a homeless shelter to provide free haircuts.
-During their shifts, they get experience working with different hair types, styles, and ages.
+- Facilitate skill-building: Some volunteer opportunities give employees the chance to practice or hone their skills in a new setting.
+For example, perhaps employees at a hair salon regularly volunteer at a homeless shelter to provide free haircuts.
+During their shifts, they get experience working with different hair types, styles, and ages, ultimately improving their abilities.

 Benefits for Nonprofits